GitBoss12291/Pathogen/README.md

 	cmake --build build --config Release
 ```

-### Note

-This project was developed using Visual Studio 2022 on Windows.
+>This project was developed using Visual Studio 2022 on Windows.
 Other compilers may work, but are not tested yet.

 ---